 3. Addiction to Spending

 Excessive shopping will quickly drain all your finances.
 This behavior should be recognized.
-Get professional help and support groups, and even do a financial detox if necessary and get your money working for your meaningful goals.
+Get professional help and support groups, and even do a financial detox if necessary, and get your money working for your meaningful goals.

 4. Long, Expensive Commutes

-5. Unable to Afford Necessary Repairs
+5. Necessary Repairs Prohibitive

-6. No Savings for Emergencies
+6. No Fund for Emergencies

-7. Avoiding Financial Conversations
+7. Financial Conversations Not Being Had

-8. Constant Financial Stress
+8. Financial Stress That Never Stops

 Conclusion